peter-indeelabs/AWS-openfoam/README.md

 Docker is set of tools that make running, building and managing software containers much easier than it otherwise might be.

+First user need to connect an AWS Cloud9 SSH development environment to a running Docker container inside of an Amazon Linux instance in Amazon EC2

 Use this docker file for packing up openfoam installation https://github.com/peter-indeelabs/AWS-openfoam/blob/master/Dockerfile